How do I apply for Financial Aid?

 Once your data is reviewed and is found to be complete and accurate, we will send you an award notice email to view your awards on the MyECU portal.
 Then Financial Aid portal will show the types and amounts of aid for which you qualify.
 Additional forms and steps are necessary to receive student loans and begin working on the work-study program.

 Summer Financial Aid

 You must complete a summer application before funding can be approved for the summer semester.
 Applications will be available in the Financial Aid Office or online once summer enrollment is opened.

 You must have a FAFSA for the current academic year on file.

-You must be registered for at least six hours for Undergraduate Students or four hours for Graduate Students for the summer term to receive Federal Loan.
+You must be registered for at least six hours for Undergraduate Students or four hours for Graduate Students for the summer term to receive Federal Direct Loans.
 The amount of loans you received for fall/spring will affect your loan eligibility for the summer term.